zhimsel/vim-stay/README.md

 [![Open issues][badge-issues]][issues]
 [![License][badge-license]][license]

-_THIS PLUG-IN IS IN NEED OF A NEW MAINTAINER?
-PLEASE [OPEN AN ISSUE][issues] IF YOU ARE INTERESTED IN TAKING OVER!_
+_THIS PLUG-IN IS IN NEED OF A NEW MAINTAINER: PLEASE [OPEN AN ISSUE][issues] IF YOU ARE INTERESTED IN TAKING OVER!_

 ## Stay at my cursor, boy!